 After quite a bit of tweaking and recipe testing, I was able to crack the fajita code.
-Plus, the steak fajita marinade also doubles to make chicken fajitas, too!
+There are a few key tips you need to know to make fajitas that rival your favorite restaurants’.

 Steak, vegetables, honey, oil, lime juice, soy sauce, taco seasoning, and Worcestershire sauce are the ingredients in this recipe.